This week: A Simple Tale Edited by: Annette More Newsletters By This Editor

 Replies to my last Short Stories newsletter "Get to the Point" that asked: How soon do you think is too late to rope the reader in?

-s wrote: Having had over 90 short stories accepted by various publishers, what I have come to think is it depends on the length of the short story as to how much time you have to hook the reader.
+S wrote: Having had over 90 short stories accepted by various publishers, what I have come to think is it depends on the length of the short story as to how much time you have to hook the reader.
 Normally, it seems to be 3 paragraphs or so.
 However, once the story goes over about 5k words, you have a little more time; once it is less than 1000 words, first paragraph, preferably first line.
 Well, that's what works for me.

 All of this is good advice.
 Thank you for sharing from your experience.

-Damon Nomad wrote: Thanks NaNoNette for including one of my stories in your newsletter.
+Damon Nomad wrote: Thanks Annette for including one of my stories in your newsletter.
 Your theme and points about "Getting to the Point" are spot on for short story fiction.
 I recently had a piece running near a submission limit of 5000 words.
 I put it aside for a couple of days and read it again.
 There were too many words I liked, but the reader did not need.
 Ended up around 3500.
 It was also a bit flat and needed a faster pace.
 Revise, Revise, Revise then revise again.

 It's so true how the first version, no matter how much we love it in the moment, usually needs a lot more work to make it really all that we wanted it to be.
 Thank you for your insights.